 4-OH is also not desirable as it may directly damage DNA and cause mutations, thus it is thought to promote cancer development.
 Premarin breaks down exclusively into 4-hydroxyestrogen.

-16-OHE1 has significant estrogenic activity and studies show it may be associated with an increased risk of breast cancer.
-Higher levels are associated with obesity, hypothyroidism, pesticide toxicity (organochlorines), too much Omega-6 fatty acids, and inflammatory cytokines.
+- Higher levels of the 16 pathway are associated with breast cancer, obesity, hypothyroidism, pesticide toxicity (organochlorines), high Omega-6 fatty acids, and inflammatory cytokines.